exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

         - exo_logs:/var/log/exo
         - $EXO_HOME/webapps/activity-extensions.war:/opt/exo/webapps/activity-extensions.war
     ```
-3. Restart the docker containers of eXo platform :
+3. Restart the docker containers of eXo Platform :
     ```bash
     docker-compose -f docker-compose.yml up
     ```

 ## Create an activity with the new type
-To create an activity we will use REST service which [manage activities](/guide/openapi/social.html#/v1%2Fsocial%2Factivities/postActivity).
+Now let's call the [social API](/guide/openapi/social.html#/v1%2Fsocial%2Factivities/postActivity) to post a new mood activity.

 To use it, we firstly need a space in which we will create the activity.
 Access to the application, and create a new space.
 Then access to url to get user spaces :

     http://{eXoServer}/portal/rest/v1/social/spaces?limit=10

 Find your space and note the attribute "id".
-If the space is the first one create, the id will be 1
+If the space is the first one created, the id will be 1

-The create the activity, we need to make a POST request.
-In this example, we will make it with curl, but you can use tools like [Talent API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=fr) or [YARC](chrome-extension://ehafadccdcdedbhcbddihehiodgcddpl/index.html) which will help to make REST requests.
+To generate the activity, we need to make a POST request.
+In this example, we will make it with curl, but you can use tools like [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=fr) or [YARC](chrome-extension://ehafadccdcdedbhcbddihehiodgcddpl/index.html) which will help to make REST requests.

-With curl tool, launch theses requests in your command line tool :
+With curl tool, make the following requests from command line  :

 ```bash
 curl -X POST -c cookies -d 'username=root&password=password' http://localhost:8080/portal/login curl -X POST -b cookies -H 'Content-Type: application/json' -d '{"title": "Im happy","type": "moodActivity"}' http://localhost:8080/portal/rest/v1/social/activities?spaceId=1
 ```

-The first command make the login and store cookies in `cookies` file.
-The second command makes the POST request using `cookies file for the authentication.
+The first command performs the authentication and store cookies in `cookies` file.
+The second command makes the POST request using `cookies` file for the authentication.

 Access to the space :
     ![](/img/activity-type/mood-result.png)